 Our long-term success largely depends on our ability to market technologically competitive products.
 We rely and expect to continue to rely on a combination of intellectual property, including patent, trademark, trade dress, copyright, trade secret, data protection, and domain name protection laws, as well as confidentiality and license agreements with our employees and others, to protect our intellectual property and proprietary rights.
 If we fail to obtain and maintain adequate intellectual property protection, we may not be able to prevent third parties from using our proprietary technologies or from marketing products that are very similar or identical to ours.
 Our currently pending or future patent applications may not result in issued patents, or be approved on a timely basis, or at all.
 Similarly, any term extensions that we seek may not be approved on a timely basis, if at all.
 Our currently pending and granted patents may be challenged in inter partes review or opposition proceedings.
 In addition, our issued patents may not contain claims sufficiently broad to protect us against third parties with similar technologies or provide us with any competitive advantage, including exclusivity in a particular product area.
 The valid scope of our patent claims also may vary between countries, as individual countries have their own patent laws.
 For example, some countries only permit the issuance of patents covering a novel chemical compound itself, and its first use, and thus further methods of use for the same compound, may not be patentable.
 We may be subject to challenges by third parties regarding our intellectual property, including claims regarding validity, enforceability, scope and effective term.
-The validity, enforceability, scope and effective term of patents also depends on the laws of individual countries and each country's practice with respect to enforcement of intellectual property rights.
-In addition, if we are unable to maintain our existing license agreements or other agreements pursuant to wh
+The validity, enforceability, scope and effective term of patents can be highly uncertain and often involve complex legal and factual questions and proceedings that differ between jurisdictions.
+Our ability to enforce our patents also depends on the laws of individual countries and each country's practice with respect to enforcement of intellectual property rights.
+In addition, if we are unable to maintain our existing license agreements or other agreements pursuant to which third parties grant us rights to intellectual property, including because such agreements expire or are terminated, our operating results and financial condition could be materially adversely affected.

-Changes in patent law and practice in the U.S. and other countries may also weaken our ability to enforce our patent rights, or make such enforcement financially unattractive.
+Changes in patent law and practice in the United States and other countries may also weaken our ability to enforce our patent rights, or make such enforcement financially unattractive.
 For instance, U.S. court decisions continue to influence changes to U.S. Patent and Trademark Office Guidelines regarding inventions in the field of products isolated from nature and diagnostic methods which may influence future patenting strategy in these areas.
 A similar court decision was issued in Australia with regard to the patentability of nucleic acids.
 Patent law reforms and new case law could result in increased costs to protect our intellectual property and/or limit our ability to adequately patent our products.